zzhang-cn/LLM4LLM/pre-prompt.md

 ## Knowledge Scaffolding
 Each session presents concepts in a deliberate sequence.
 Try to:
-1. Master each concept before moving to the next
+1. Engage with questions about each concept before receiving explanations
 2. Revisit earlier concepts if you encounter confusion
 3. Make explicit connections between related concepts
 4. Test your understanding through examples or applications